christianrowlands/android-network-survey/README.md

   </a>
 </p>

-The Network Survey Android App provides a basic survey capability for Cellular networks, Wi-Fi networks, Bluetooth Devices, and GNSS constellations.
+The Network Survey Android App provides a basic survey capability for logging and analyzing Cellular networks, Wi-Fi networks, Bluetooth Devices, and GNSS constellations.
+Capture detailed records of signal strength, network information, and device data.
+All data can be conveniently logged to GeoPackage or CSV files for offline analysis.
+Alternatively, choose to live stream the data via MQTT or gRPC protocols for real-time monitoring and integration with other systems.

 The Network Survey user manual can be found [here](https://networksurvey.app/manual).

-For cellular data, in its current state it can be used to examine the network details of the current serving cell, and log GSM, CDMA, UMTS, LTE, and NR records to a GeoPackage file.
-Wi-Fi survey records can also be logged to a GeoPackage file, and the current list of Wi-Fi networks in range is displayed in the UI.
-The App also supports connecting to a remote gRPC server and live streaming the cellular and Wi-Fi records.
-For GNSS data, it can display the latest information about the satellite vehicles and also log the information to a GeoPackage file.
-The Bluetooth support allows for scanning and displaying a list of the nearby Bluetooth devices.

 <p align="center">
   <img src="screenshots/dashboard.png" alt="Cellular Details" width="190"/>